-- 6.2 No material supplied after the application deadlines (see 6.1) will be considered except in response to a specific request from the University. - 6.3 Postgraduate applicants are encouraged to apply as soon as possible as popular programmes may close during the admissions cycle if sufficient applications to fill all of the available spaces have been received. - 6.4 Applicants requiring a visa to study in the UK are strongly advised to apply as soon as possible and not less than 12 weeks before the start of their intended programme.
-This is to ensure that admissions processes are completed in sufficient time to allow for visa processing before the start date. - 6.5 Applications for distance learning programmes should apply using the online application form (see 6.4).
-However, applicants will be subject to additional assessment criteria in order to ensure that their chosen study mode is suitable for their learning needs. - 6.6 Applicants for postgraduate research degree study by distance learning or split location should apply via the online application system.
+6.2 No material supplied after the application deadlines (see 6.1) will be considered except in response to a specific request from the University.

+- 6.3 Postgraduate applicants are encouraged to apply as soon as possible as popular programmes may close during the admissions cycle if sufficient applications to fill all of the available spaces have been received. - 6.4 Applicants requiring a visa to study in the UK are strongly advised to apply as soon as possible and not less than 12 weeks before the start of their intended programme.
+This is to ensure that admissions processes are completed in sufficient time to allow for visa processing before the start date. - 6.5 Applications for distance learning programmes should apply using the online application form.
+However, applicants will be subject to additional assessment criteria in order to ensure that their chosen study mode is suitable for their learning needs. - Applicants for postgraduate research degree study by distance learning or split location should apply via the online application system.
 Applicants will also need to meet the additional requirements set out in Appendix A of the Code of Practice on Supervision and Monitoring Progress of Postgraduate Researchers and complete the distance learning or split location checklist as relevant. - 6.7 All applicants should receive an acknowledgement from the University within 48 hours of their application being received.
-Further communications will be sent during the application process. - 6.8 Once an application has been received the information will be treated confidentially and in keeping with the University's Data Protection policy.
+Further communications will be sent during the application process. - Once an application has been received the information will be treated confidentially and in keeping with the University's Data Protection policy.
 A Privacy Notice is made available before submission of direct applications and within 48 hours of receipt of an application from UCAS.
-The Privacy Notice for applicants may be viewed at: https://www.birmingham.ac.uk/privacy/admissions.aspx - 6.9 It is the duty of applicants to inform the University promptly of any change of address, any change of name, or any other change in circumstances which may affect their application. - 6.10 For applicants where a research degree is a condition of University employment (for example when linked to research funding) the application must be submitted in time for processing and the study to begin at the same time as the employment.
+The Privacy Notice for applicants may be viewed here. - 6.9 For applicants where a research degree is a condition of University employment (for example when linked to research funding) the application must be submitted in time for processing and the study to begin at the same time as the employment.